Category

 AI prompt pattern for character generation:

 The AI will return a first draft.
 Read it as a starting place, not an answer.
-The lead character profile usually needs heavy writer revision.
-The AI tends to write competent-but-generic backstories.
-The writer's job is to make the backstory specific.
+The lead profile usually needs heavy revision because the AI tends to write competent-but-generic backstories, and the writer's job is to make the backstory specific.

 Where AI fails on character work: AI cannot invent the defining contradiction.
 The contradiction is the writer's creative move.
 "She is a brilliant detective who cannot read social cues."
 "He is a kind man whose violence terrifies him."
 AI proposes generic contradictions; the writer invents the specific ones that make the character a character.